A System Model: ACME B2B Reseller Platform

 • Voucher registration (uniquely identify vouchers to make it easier for venues to redeem).

-3. Venue accounts
+Venue accounts required:

 • Access management and roles and permissions for venue employees.